(This is a true story)

 She smiled and decided there would be no more questions.
 Just trust, faith, belief in a God who had never failed her.

 One day soon she knew he would deliver the promise he had offered in answer to her many prayers – he would either bring them home or take her to his home.
 Either way she’d be surrounded by loved ones.
 There’d be no more waiting.
 There would be laughter in the air and peace in her heart.
 God had intervened and delivered the promise that he deemed was best for her.

-The dizzyness was still there but she was aware of another presence in the room and this filled her with an unexplainable joy.
+The dizzyness was still there, but she was aware of another presence in the room and this filled her with unexplainable joy.

 Tears had risen but so had hope.